12 tips to journal your way through cancer, or anything.

 I love to write.
 I guess most bloggers do.
 Written words have always been better friends to me than spoken ones, at least as far as my own are concerned.
-If I were asked to speak in front of others, I would cringe, but if asked to write my thoughts for the same group, no problem.
+If I were asked to speak in front of others, I would cringe and slink to the back of the room, but if asked to write my thoughts for the same group, no problem.

 Actually, journaling is a great tool for recording every day experiences of life such as parenthood, travel and work.
 Anyone can benefit from journaling.
 Even ordinary things that now feel mundane, might later be precious memories.

 Through the years, I have kept numerous diaries or journals.
 Growing up, it seemed I started a new diary each year, always promising to write faithfully.
 Some years I did and some I did not.
 A few of those diaries are still locked, continuing to safe guard secrets of my youth.
 Even now, all these years later, I hesitate to unlock them.
 It almost feels wrong somehow.